Komaru-cats/BACAP-Enhanced-Discoveries/README.md

 # BACAP-Enhanced-Discoveries
-**"Enhanced discoveries" is an add-on for [BACAP](https://modrinth.com/datapack/blazeandcaves-advancements-pack) with new advancements.**
+**"Enhanced discoveries" is an expansion for [BACAP](https://modrinth.com/datapack/blazeandcaves-advancements-pack) with new advancements.**

 # Features
 **Over 280 new Advancements**